Caribbean Development Bank: Board of directors

-The Board of Directors is responsible for determining the bank's programmes and annual budget.
 As with the Board of Governors, each country is represented by one director and one alternate.
 Directors serve renewable two-year terms.
-The Board is also responsible for appointing an Oversight and Assurance Committee.

 President

-The President is the chief executive officer of the CDB, and also serves as the Chairman of the Board of Directors.
+The President is the chief executive officer of the CDB, and also serves as the chairman of the board of directors.
 Different offices for communication, risk management, and compliance are part of the Office of the President.

 Presidential candidates are nominated by individual country members.
 A candidate must receive votes from two-thirds of the Board of Governors (representing 75% of the member countries) in order to be selected.
-The President serves for a five-year term, and can be reelected.
+The President serves for a five-year term, with the possibility of re-election.